What makes a B2B marketing funnel work

 Healthy funnels show consistent or improving conversion rates over time.
 Sudden drops signal problems: content misalignment, data quality issues, or handoff friction.

-Pipeline Velocity, CAC, and LTV
+Pipeline velocity, CAC, and LTV

 Pipeline velocity measures how quickly leads move from first touch to closed deal.
 CAC (customer acquisition cost) is total cost to acquire a customer: marketing spend plus sales spend divided by customers acquired.